 Goths also celebrate tolerance and different styles being one of the main supporters of The Sophie Lancaster Foundation.
-They are a UK based charity that has worldwide influence which promote tolerance, peace and diversity.
+They are a UK based charity that has a worldwide influence that promotes tolerance, peace and diversity.
 To know more please go here.

 The term “Goth” and the term “Gothic” are usually related and difficult to separate.
 The Gothic can be understood as an intellectual movement.
 There is gothic art, gothic literature, gothic poetry, and gothic as a music genre.
 Some goths constantly participate in such movement, allowing it to grow and stay on time.
 There have been many creative minds that have shaped and developed the concepts of goth and gothic.
 If you want to learn more about the Gothic you can go to this section.

 Keep in mind that goth and gothic are not satanic terms.
-Neither a way of going against society.
+And it does not go against society.
 It is rather a path of expressing and showing creativity and imagination.
 For this reason, it is a subculture and not a counterculture.

 𝑇𝑜 𝑆𝑢𝑚𝑚𝑎𝑟𝑖𝑠𝑒 𝐺𝑜𝑡𝘩: